We stand to lose more than we could ever gain.

 Who we are..

-Not For Shale is a Belfast based group of concerned members of the public who have come together to highlight the threat of Fracking/Unconventional Gas & Oil Extraction, focusing mainly in the Northern and border counties but also has a focus in bringing the issue of Fracking to a wider demographic.
+Not For Shale is a Belfast based group of concerned members of the public who have come together to highlight the threat of Fracking/Unconventional Gas & Oil Extraction, focusing mainly in the Northern and border counties but which also has a focus in bringing the issue of Fracking to a wider demographic.

 An argument against Fracking.